Cheesy Make Ahead Tuna Melts

 • 1/3 cups mayonnaise

-• 3/4 cup cubed cheddar cheese
+• 3/4 cup cubed american or cheddar cheese

 • salt and pepper to taste